 It still isn’t a walk in the park, but if you like the idea of cooking massive pizzas in the park for a family or company get-together, it’s hard to say no to the Ooni Pro.

 This model’s design is also highly accessible, making it one of the most manageable units for those looking to cook this size’s pizzas.

-What’s more, unlike the Roccbox, you can cook with not just wood and gas but charcoal as well, so if that’s your favorite method of cooking, then you have a clear winner in this model.
+What’s more, unlike the Roccbox, you can cook with not just wood and gas but charcoal, so if that’s your favorite method of cooking, then you have a clear winner in this model.